arachlin22/bimm143_github/README.md

 # bimm143_github
-my classwork from BIMM143 S25
+my classwork from BIMM143 S25 at UCSD